canalplus/rx-player/doc/api/loadVideo_options.md

     them.
     More infos on it can be found [here](./plugins.md#representationFilter).

-  - ``aggressiveMode`` (``Boolean``): If set to true, we will download live contents in what we call the "aggressiveMode".
+  - ``aggressiveMode`` (``Boolean``): If set to true, we will download segments as soon as their encoding should have begun on the server-side, even if we are not sure they had time to be completely generated.

-    In that mode, we request segments we guess will be available without being absolutely sure they had time to be generated.
-For the moment, this mode has only an effect for DASH contents relying on a SegmentTemplate without SegmentTimeline elements or Smooth streaming contents.
+    For the moment, this mode has only an effect for all Smooth contents and some DASH contents relying on a number-based SegmentTemplate segment indexing scheme.

-    The upside is that you will have more segments close to the live edge.
+    The upside is that you might have more segments close to the live edge.

-    The downside is that requests for segments which did not had time to generate will trigger a `NetworkError`.
+    The downside is that requests for segments which did not had time to generate might trigger a `NetworkError`.
 Depending on your other settings (especially the `networkConfig` loadVideo options), those errors might just be sent as warnings and the corresponding requests be retried.

+    Note that the `aggressiveMode` is set to `true` by default when enabling `lowLatencyMode` (through the corresponding `loadVideo` option), as most DASH low-latency contents rely on this same trick to strip even more latency from their contents.

+    Some low-latency contents however do not rely on this "trick".
+If you see a lot of NetworkError with a low-latency content you're testing, you can try setting this option to `false`.

   - ``referenceDateTime`` (``Number``): Only useful for live contents.
 This is the default amount of time, in seconds, to add as an offset to a given media